 Kosovo allowed 800,000 refugees to return safely.
 The International Criminal Tribunal in The Hague charged Miloševik with ethnic cleansing and torture.

 NATO forces continue to keep the peace in Kosovo.
 The Kosovo Assembly declared its independence from Serbia in 2008.
-Serb officials overwhelmingly opposed Kosovo’s independence, as they had in 1991.
+Serb officials overwhelmingly opposed Kosovo’s independence.

 Conclusion of Former Yugoslavia

 Kosovo and the independent republics of former Yugoslavia show how ethnicity, culture, and political geography are related.
 Opposing forces can lead to nationalism and eventually to war.
-The civil wars within former Yugoslavia have cost thousands of lives and destroyed an infrastructure that had taken decades to build.
+The civil wars have cost thousands of lives and destroyed the infrastructure.